Pipeline YAML Reference#

 should be applied.

-All the sub-properties with their possible values for both approaches are listed below and you can find more examples and use cases for different queue configurations on the Pipeline Queues page
+All the sub-properties and their potential values for both approaches are listed below and you can find more examples and use cases for different queue configurations on the Pipeline Queues page.

 direct queue configuration#